Programming & Data Processing

 const base64 = btoa(String.fromCharCode(...utf8Bytes)); // ✅

-• Large files in web pages: Use CDN/external URLs instead
+• Large files in web pages.
+Use a CDN or regular URLs instead.

-• Database storage: Store files as BLOB or file paths, not Base64 text
+• Database storage.
+Store files as BLOBs or keep file paths, not Base64 text.

-Need to encode or decode Base64 quickly?
-Try our free Base64 Encoder and Base64 Decoder tools—no coding required.
+Want to encode or decode something right now?
+Try our free Base64 Encoder and Base64 Decoder tools.
+No signup, no code needed.

 Frequently Asked Questions